levii-pires/bunsai/README.md

 > Since v0.3.0

-Router was designed to be a facilitator in building APIs that use [Module](#module) loader.
+Router was designed to be a facilitator in building APIs that use the [Module](#module) loader.

 It makes more sense to use Router on files that use the following filename syntaxes: `"catch-all" | "optional-catch-all" | "dynamic"`

 The Router is a simple utility that abstracts the workflow of an HTTP API.
 HTTP methods are classified as class methods.

-The Router has some rules for implementing handlers:
+#### Rules

-- If you did not declare any 'POST' handler and the client made a POST request, the Router will automatically return `405 Method Not Allowed`;
+- If you did not declare any 'POST' handler and the client made a POST request, the Router will automatically return `405 Method Not Allowed` (e.g.);
 - If none of the matchers returned `true` for the given path, the Router returns `404 Not Found`;
-- If the handler call chain has ended, but no response was given, `501 Not Implemented` is returned;
+- If the handler call chain has ended, but no response was given, `501 Not Implemented` is returned and with the following status text: `'%pathname%' handlers returned nothing`;

-The matchers can be:
+#### Matchers

 - String: Router will use the `String.endsWith` approach, except if the string is `'*'` which has the default wildcard behavior;
 - RegExp: `regex.test(route.pathname)` will be used;
-- Function: return `true` if the request should be accepted.
+- Function: return `true` if the request should be accepted;
-- Array: todo: terminar
+- Array: an array containing any of the previous matchers. `Array.some` approach will be used;

+#### Implementing

 ```ts
 // pages/[...fun].ts